alottabits/boardfarm-bdd/docs/Rationale for PrplOS Containerized Upgrade Process.md

 - ❌ ACS communication (PrplOS handles this)

 The testbed provides the **minimal infrastructure** needed to validate that PrplOS performs these functions correctly.

-## Container Boot-Time Upgrade Application

-The container entrypoint (`/docker-entrypoint.sh`) handles the application of the new filesystem at boot time, bridging the containerization gap where FLASH operations would normally occur.

-### **Upgrade Application Process:**

-On boot, the entrypoint script detects the `/boot/.do_upgrade` flag (created by the hook during upgrade) and proceeds to:

-1. **Backup Current Rootfs:** Back up the current root filesystem to `/old_root` for potential rollback validation
-2. **Apply New Filesystem:** Move the new filesystem from `/new_rootfs_pending` into place
-3. **Remove Flag:** Remove the `.do_upgrade` flag
-4. **Continue Boot:** Proceed to boot the new firmware using PrplOS's standard boot process

-**Key Point**: This process bridges the containerization gap (no FLASH) but does not implement production rollback mechanisms.
-If rollback validation is needed (UC-12345 Extension 8.a), it would be handled by PrplOS's native mechanisms, not by testbed simulation.

 ## Validating Rollback Behavior (UC-12345 Extension 8.a)